 The Majestic Desert of Corfu – Must see attractions10 Feb, 2017

-Attractions not to be missed when visiting Spiti Prifti
+Attractions of Corfu not to miss when visiting Spiti Prifti

 The Majestic Desert of Corfu at the sea lake of Korission and Halikouna Beach

 When you plan your vacation at Spiti Prifti this summer, be prepared to experience something different.
-There are many points of interest that are within close proximity from our premises.
-Some of them not more than an hour’s drive, some others, a little longer.
+There are many points of interest that we consider as the best attractions of Corfu.
+Most of them are within close proximity from our premises.
+Some are approximately 1 hour’s drive, some others, a little longer.
 It really is worth hopping in a car and drive to these places.
 Without witnessing the sheer beauty of these attractions, your holidays will simply not be the same.

 This is the reason we have decided to do a mini –Attractions of Corfu – series in our Blog.